 Contributing Editor: Sam Cook

 Working with Stylus Literary Journal, & serving as co-founder of VoidLife Records has given me multiple opportunities to engage with the arts, promoting creativity & self-expression.
-I’m a poet currently enrolled in the Jack Kerouac School of Disembodied Poetics at Naropa University, pursuing an MFA in Creative Writing.
+I’m a poet with a degree from the Jack Kerouac School of Disembodied Poetics at Naropa University for an MFA in Creative Writing.

 In Tiny Spoon I am looking for work that transcends or subverts the status quo, writing that provokes, makes uncomfortable, or comforts, eliciting feelings that serve as an affirmation of our collective humanity; feeling a rhythm & singing a song.
 We’ve all got something to say, and a voice through which we can say it– I’m excited to hear yours.